 Teriparatide can cause side effects that may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be awake and alert.

-Avoid smoking cigarettes, or try to quit smoking altogether.
+Avoid smoking, or try to quit.
 Smoking can reduce your bone mineral density, making fractures more likely.

 Avoid drinking large amounts of alcohol.
 Heavy drinking can also cause bone loss.

 What other drugs will affect teriparatide (Forteo)?

 Tell your doctor about all your current medicines and any you start or stop using, especially: